100 Free Summer Activities for Kids - Baby Chick

 12. Make shadow animals with a flashlight before bedtime.

-13. See how many musical “instruments” you can find throughout your home.
+13. See how many homemade musical instruments you can create using items around your home.

 14. Wash the family car together.